 Design inadequacies: lack of redundancies and of appropriate “decoupling” of the safety systems.
 The control room of the platform, which should have been where evacuation activities were coordinated, was evacuated very quickly after the start of the fire, because it was not properly protected from production areas.
 Although it was separated from production areas and protected by firewalls in the original design of the platform, later modifications had weakened this original protection by installing production equipment (gas compression units) near to the control room.
 Furthermore, the firewalls had been designed for the original purpose of the platform, oil extraction, and had not been reinforced when the platform started to also extract and process gas; the firewalls failed to resist the force of the gas explosions.

-An ineffective fire protection system (diesel generatorsThe Piper Alpha platform was equipped with both electric and diesel seawater pumps to power its automatic firefighting system.
+An ineffective fire protection system: diesel generatorsThe Piper Alpha platform was equipped with both electric and diesel seawater pumps to power its automatic firefighting system.
 However, the automatic pumps had been set to a manual mode of operation because some divers were present in the water earlier in the day (reducing risk of sucking them into the pumps), so the firefighting system did not work as intended (pumps had to be activated locally, and dense fire and smoke prevented anyone from getting close to them despite valliant efforts).
 An audit earlier had recommended that this practice of disabling the firefighting system while diving operations were underway (a practice only implemented on the Piper Alpha platform) be stopped.

 set to manual mode due to diving operations, corroded firewater piping (which was progressively being replaced at the time of the accident).

 Absence of fireproofing on structural elements of the platform.
 This led to the eventual structural failure of the platform as the metal was weakened by impinging flames.

 Inadequate emergency response and evacuation training (the death toll among those in the accommodation section of the rig, which ended up collapsing into the sea, might have been significantly reduced if they had instructions to escape from the accommodation by whatever means possible).The personnel who followed emergency instructions to remain within the accommodation area, which in principle was protected against fire hazards, were in fact killed when the structure finally failed and the accommodation area fell into the ocean.